Discover the right answer to using virtual reality for your business, event, tradeshow, or exhibition.

 Here’s what you’ll get out of this post:

 When you’re attending your exhibition you have big expectations for what’s going to happen.
 You want great things to happen.
-You want to be able generate new sales.
-You want to generate great buzz: good press, social media presence, and have people talking about you.
+Such as generating new sales and bring about great buzz: good press, social media presence.

 In marketing, you have the classic acronym AIDA.
 It stands for attention, interest, desire, and action.
 The first thing you want to do is get your audience’s attention.
 You want to stand out.